lbrun25/fhf-email-scraping/README.md

 You can run `python3 main.py -h` to display the usage instructions for the script.

-You can run `python3 main.py --mode 1` to scrap emails from nomination pages or `python3 main.py --mode 2` to scrap emails from fiches.
+You can run `python3 main.py --mode 1` to scrape emails from nomination pages or `python3 main.py --mode 2` to scrap emails from fiches.

 Then, The emails that are scraped are saved in the file `output.txt`.
 Please note that the content of this file is deleted each time the script is launched.

 ### Nomination pages

-You can scrap emails from nomination pages.
+You can scrape emails from nomination pages.
 It will scrape emails from pages starting at https://etablissements.fhf.fr/annuaire/vie-hopitaux.php?item=mouvements&page=1.

 Run `python3 main.py --mode 1`